 The 9,000 sqm2 Museum Pasifika opened in 2006 on a 12,500 sqm2 stretch of land in the Nusa Dua Complex.
 The Museum was designed by the famous Balinese Architect Popo Danes.
 It houses 11 exhibitions rooms and a large entrance pavilion with a Cafe area facing a beautifully landscaped garden.
 On the first floor, one can find a VIP lounge, offices and a storeroom.
 Museum Pasifika, was the first of its kind to present artworks from the Pacific area and South-East Asia under one roof, showcasing artists from the Indonesian archipelago, especially from the island of Bali which is located near the dividing of the two great Eco zones.
 Museum Pasifika is the perfect location for all kind of events, functions, and private or social parties.
 In the large garden featuring an open-air stage, events and programs can take place at night.
 Each day, visitors spend an enjoyable moment, strolling in the museum, viewing the artworks, checking the books in the library, and enjoying local refreshments and delicacies at our Cafe.

-Although relatively new in comparison to most museums in Bali, Museum Pasifika is the home of an extensive collection of artworks from all over the Asian Pacific region.
+Although relatively new in comparison to most museums in Bali, Museum Pasifika has acquired an extensive collection of artworks from all over the Asia Pacific region.

 It mission, to preserve and divulgate the diverse and multifaceted traditions of its people, as well as to put these side-by-side with significant oeuvres from the 20th century which communicate not only the perceptions of foreign artists travelling to this area of the world, but also the cultural “melting pot” originating from such exchanges.